Italian Socialist Party (2007): Return to Parliament

-Renzi Cabinet and splits
+Renzi government and splits

-When Letta was replaced by Matteo Renzi with strong support from the PSI in February 2014, Nencini was appointed Deputy Minister of Infrastructures and Transports in Renzi Cabinet.
+When Letta was replaced by Matteo Renzi with strong support from the PSI in February 2014, Nencini was appointed deputy minister of Infrastructures and Transports in Renzi government.
 In the summer of 2015, Marco Di Lello, party leader in the Chamber, went so far as proposing the merger of the PSI into the PD and announced that were the party not to follow his proposal, he would join the PD.
 In November, Di Lello along with Lello Di Gioia, another deputy, left the PSI and formed along with a deputy of the PD the Socialists and Democrats (S&D) as a faction within the PD.
 Contextually, Carmelo Lo Monte, elected in 2013 with the Democratic Centre, joined the PSI's sub-group and the party as a full member.

 During the fourth party congress in April 2016, Nencini was unopposed.
-However, Socialist Area, a faction launched in November 2015 by Bobo Craxi, Roberto Biscardini, Gerardo Labellarte and Angelo Sollazzo, who criticised the party's "acritical" support to Renzi Cabinet and Nencini's double role as party leader and deputy minister while proposing a more left-wing positionment for the party as opposed to PD–PSI's "centrism", chose not to participate in the congress, a decision that marked the split from the party.
-Otherwise, the party was endorsed by Tommaso Nannicini, Renzi's undersecretary and economic advisor.
+However, Socialist Area, a faction launched in November 2015 by Craxi (who had changed sides within the party), Roberto Biscardini, Gerardo Labellarte and Angelo Sollazzo, who criticised the party's "acritical" support to Renzi government and Nencini's double role as party leader and deputy minister while proposing a more left-wing positionment for the party as opposed to PD–PSI's "centrism", chose not to participate in the congress, a decision that marked the split from the party.
+Otherwise, the party was endorsed by Tommaso Nannicini, Renzi's undersecretary and economic advisor, who would later join the PD anyway.

-The PSI did well in the 2016 local elections.
+After dismal results in the 2015 regional elections with the exception of Umbria (3.5%), the PSI did well in the 2016 local elections, especially its strongholds in medium-sized cities.
 In Città di Castello, the Socialist mayor Luciano Bacchetta was re-elected in the first round and the party obtained 21.5% of the vote.
 The PSI also won 11.7% in Finale Emilia, 10.2% in Sulmona, 14.7% in Frattaminore, 8.2% in Salerno, 12.1% in Melfi and 10.1% in Cassano all'Ionio.

-Nencini was confirmed as Deputy Minister of Infrastructures and Transports in the government led by Paolo Gentiloni (PD) in December 2016.
+Nencini was confirmed as deputy minister of Infrastructures and Transports in the government led by Paolo Gentiloni (PD) in December 2016.

-In the 2017 local elections, the party obtained its best results in Nocera Inferiore (13.2%), Palmi (12.0%), Galatina (9.5%), Narni (8.6%) and Trapani (8.8%) while losing ground in its historical stronghold of Carrara (6.5%), where a Socialist was the incumbent term-limited mayor.
-In September 2017, Michela Marzano, originally elected with the PD, joined the PSI sub-group in the Chamber as an independent while Lo Monte left in November.
+In the 2017 local elections the party obtained its best results in Nocera Inferiore (13.2%), Palmi (12.0%), Galatina (9.5%), Narni (8.6%) and Trapani (8.8%) while losing ground in its historical stronghold of Carrara (6.5%), where a Socialist was the incumbent term-limited mayor.
+In September 2017 Michela Marzano, originally elected with the PD, joined the PSI sub-group in the Chamber as an independent while Lo Monte left in November.
+In the 2017 Sicilian regional election the party, in alliance with Future Sicily, obtained 6.0% of the vote.